I have never painted before - how do you recommend that I start?

 There are usually also local or regional art shows that you can enter in your community, which you can find out about at art centers, local newspapers, and local art newspapers, if you have them.
 (Art galleries will often have samples of these newspapers.)
 Some shows are sponsored by non-profit groups as a way to raise funds (so they will take a percentage of the sales price, if the work sells).
 These may or may not have a fee to enter.
 Art organizations will also hold shows, which are sometimes open to all artists (there will be an application fee).
 All of these shows are usually juried, which means that a qualified individual (or more than one person) will choose a certain amount from all work entered, to be included in the show.
-In this case, you will also often need slides or photos of your work to be juried; sometimes original work must be seen by the jury.
+In this case, you will also often need photos of your work to be juried; sometimes original work must be seen by the jury.
 Professional-looking images will definitely help your chances of being accepted; if you have a good camera, you can take them yourself; if not, a good printing/imaging/photo shop can often take good images for you.
-It is a good idea to take slides or photos of your work as you go along, so you'll be ready for a show, and you will have a permanent record of your work.
+It is a good idea to take photos of your work as you go along, so you'll be ready for a show, and you will have a permanent record of your work.
 If your work will be framed under glass, you should take a photo of the work before it is framed, because the glass will prevent your getting a good image of the work (reflections).